 However, there are no legal consequences for not respecting the 15-day time limit prescribed by the relevant legislation.
 The complaint does not suspend the decision.

 According to the Administrative Court in Zagreb, the court registry application does not recognise the difference between cases in which freedom of movement was restricted by other alternative measures than detention in the Reception Centre for Foreigners.
-Thus it is not possible to report in how many cases the court had to decide on detention in the Reception Centre for Foreigners in 2020.
+Thus it is not possible to report in how many cases the court had to decide on detention in the Reception Centre for Foreigners in 2020 and 2021.

-In 2020, the High Administrative Court received 5 onward appeals in cases of detention in the Reception Centre for Foreigners.
-4 appeals were rejected and one was annulled.
+In 2021, the High Administrative Court did not receive onward appeals in cases of detention in the Reception Centre for Foreigners.

 Information provided by attorneys-at-law, 3 December 2019.